 - Spondylitis with or without ileitis.

-- Dry Skin due to use of ordinary soaps, very cold, hot or dry whether or use of any chemicals.
+Due to use of ordinary soaps, very cold, hot or dry whether or use of any chemicals.

-- Pruritus referred to as tingling sensation of skin resulting in excessive scratching.
-It may be due to skin diseases, internal disorders or external factors.
+Pruritus referred to as tingling sensation of Skin resulting in excessive scratching.
+It may be due to Skin diseases, internal disorders or external factors.
 Common causes being fungal infections, athlete’s foot, candidiasis, pruritus ani, chicken pox and parasitic manifestations.

-- Dermatitis is a condition characterized by inflammation of skin with itch and redness.
+Dermatitis is a condition characterized by inflammation of Skin with itch and redness.
 The common causes are redness, swelling, itching and lesions.

 - Contact dermatitis